VergeGroup/swift-verge/Docs/docs/VergeStore/BasicUsage.md

 }
 ```

-**Use the store in UIKit**
+### Use the store in UIKit

-In UIKit, UIKit doesn't work with differentiating.<br/>
+In UIKit, UIKit doesn't work with differentiating.
 To keep better performance, we need to set a value if it's changed.

-Verge publishes an object that contains previous state and latest state, Changes object would be so helpful to check if a value changed.
+Verge publishes an object that contains previous state and latest state, `Changes` object would be so helpful to check if a value changed.

 ```swift
 class ViewController: UIViewController {